-- 1. Longest period of time homeless
+- 1. Longest period homeless

 - 2. Veterans

 - 3. Age: Persons under age 24 or over age 50

 - 4. Length of time on the priority list

-While TH may be used to cover the costs for up to 24 months of housing with accompanying supportive services, it is intended to be used as bridge housing (i.e., temporary housing when shelter is unavailable or the participant is preparing to enroll in permanent housing), not exceeding twelve months, except in extenuating circumstances, with an average target of a sixmonth stay per household.
+While TH may be used to cover the costs for up to 24 months of housing with accompanying supportive services, it is intended to be used as bridge housing (i.e., temporary housing when a shelter is unavailable or the participant is preparing to enroll in permanent housing), not exceeding twelve months, except in extenuating circumstances, with an average target of a sixmonth stay per household.
 The actual length of stay for a particular household will vary based on their specific needs and the availability of affordable permanent housing resources.

-Rents collected from participants of TH may be reserved in whole or in part to assist the participants to move to permanent housing.
+Rents collected from TH participants may be reserved in whole or in part to assist them in moving to permanent housing.